moondance-labs/tanssi-docs/learn/framework/modules.md

 When it comes to building the Runtime, which is essentially the heart of a Tanssi appchain, the desired state transition rules must be defined, reflecting the intended behavior and features of the blockchain.

-To build the Runtime, Substrate provides many built-in modules (AKA pallets) that can be freely used as building blocks to compose and interact with any other custom-made modules, allowing teams to create unique behaviors according to the specific requirements of their Tanssi appchain.
+To build the Runtime, Substrate provides many built-in modules (also known as pallets) that can be freely used as building blocks to compose and interact with any other custom-made modules, allowing teams to create unique behaviors according to the specific requirements of their Tanssi appchain.

 ![Built-in modules](/images/learn/framework/modules/modules-1.webp)